 The door is now brown on one side and red on the other.

-I used a mirror my daughter gave me for a Christmas gift a year ago.
-I used the knobs to hang the mirror with the same method I used to hang the coat hooks, by drilling a hole and securing it with an nut and screw.
+I attached a mirror my daughter gave me for a Christmas gift a year ago.
+I used the (afflink) Hobby Lobby knobs to hang the mirror with the same method I used to hang the coat hooks, by drilling a hole and securing it with an nut and screw.

-The door knob has a key hole on the back that made it easy to just hang it on on a screw secured with a nut in the same way as the other pieces.
+The door knob has a key hole on the back that made it easy to just hang it on on a screw secured with a nut in the same way as the other pieces, also from (afflink) Hobby Lobby.

 A homemade hall tree is not only less expensive, but it's a one of a kind that fits your decor because you chose each color and added hardware piece – not to mention that it means so much more to you if you've created it yourself.